AsahiLinux/docs/macOS-Sonoma-Boot-Failures.md

 ## What versions are affected?

-* macOS Sonoma 14.0+ (not fixed as of 2023-10-31)
+* ~~macOS Sonoma 14.0+ (not fixed as of 2023-10-31)~~
-* macOS Ventura 13.6+ (uses 14.0 firmware)
+* ~~macOS Ventura 13.6+ (uses 14.0 firmware)~~
-* macOS Monterey 12.7 (unclear, some reports of 13.6 and some of 14.0 firmware, assume it's affected just in case)
+* ~~macOS Monterey 12.7 (unclear, some reports of 13.6 and some of 14.0 firmware, assume it's affected just in case)~~

+**IMPORTANT UPDATE**: We have just learned that the standard software update process will always upgrade to the latest firmware version, even when you request a specific macOS version manually.
+For this reason, **ALL** macOS upgrades performed after the release of macOS Sonoma are affected, regardless of target version.
+Installing older versions will silently download Sonoma firmware.

 ## What should I do?